mcrespoae/tempit/README.md

 ## Overview

-Tempit is a Python package designed to simplify the process of measuring the execution time of your functions through a straightforward decorator.
+`tempit` is a Python package designed to simplify the process of measuring the execution time of your functions through a straightforward decorator.

 ## Installation

-You can install Tempit using pip:
+You can install `tempit` using pip:

 ```bash
 pip install tempit